Raising Bobwhite Quail

 I would section off a 5'x8' room in the barn, shed or garage and cover the top with bird netting as they will begin flying at about 12 days old.

-Inside of the room I would make a rectangle 2'x6' out of flashing or coil stock that you can get from your local hardware, then hang a red 250 watt heat lamp 14" off the floor (from the face of the bulb to the floor) and about 16" from one end of the rectangle, this is the best brooder setup their is bar none, this configuration will make the temperature about 115 degrees directly under the light and will be cooler farther from the bulb, the chicks will choose their own comfort zone, which is very important.
+Inside of the room I would make a rectangle 2'x6' out of flashing or coil stock that you can get from your local hardware, then hang a red 250 watt heat lamp 14" off the floor (from the face of the bulb to the floor) and about 16" from one end of the rectangle, this is the best brooder setup their is bar none, this configuration will make the temperature about 115 degrees directly under the light and will be cooler farther from the bulb, the chicks will choose their own comfort zone, which is very important, they must be able to get to cooler areas if they want to.

 - Use large flake pine shavings for bedding, from your feed store.